Everything you need to get work done, now in one place

 How Google Workspace solves these business challenges:

 - Dramatically lowers your total cost of ownership.
-No hidden maintenance or upgrade expenses – since Google hosts your data, we absorb those costs so that you don’t have to.
+No hidden maintenance or upgrade expenses – since Google hosts your data, they absorb those costs so that you don’t have to.

 - Boost employee productivity with 30GB of storage per user – your employees can focus on their work rather than on their email quota.

-- Lean on our 99.9% service level agreement for email to make sure your business is up-and-running.
+- Lean on Google’s 99.9% service level agreement for email to make sure your business is up-and-running.

 - Share information, don’t send it.
 Real-time document editing cuts down the hassle of sending email attachments and version confusion.